ldietsche/Springboard_Course/Capstone Project 2/Capstone_Project 2_Report.md

 ![alt text](https://github.com/ldietsche/Springboard_Course/blob/master/Capstone%20Project%202/Graphs/RU.png)

 The graphs show, that for some countries the VAR model workes better than for others.
 It does perform better than a random guess, but its accuracy is not as high as expected in the beginning.
 There are several potential reasons for this, amongst them:
 - **Publication Date:** economic data is never published on the end of the month/quarter.
 In order to be exact when analzying the impact of the economic variables on the exchange rate one therefore would need to have the exact publication date.
-Unfortunately this information is not available for this study and it would exceed the purpose of this study to find the individual publication date.
+Unfortunately, this information is not available for this study and it would exceed the purpose of this study to find the individual publication date.
+It is therefore possible that the explanatory power of the models are bigger when accounting for this time-shift.
--
+- **Variance:**
+- **Data:** During the data wrangling and exploration phase it became clear that

 ## Future Work